-- inspectors shall carry a document of identity issued by the port CPC and are required to present to the master of the vessel an appropriate document identifying themselves; - inspections should examine all relevant areas of the vessel, the fish on board, the nets and any other gear, equipment, and any document or record on board that is relevant to verifying compliance with relevant CMMs; - the master of the vessel, flagged to an ICCAT CPC, is required to give inspectors all necessary assistance and information, and to present relevant material and documents as may be required, or certified copies thereof; - if appropriate, invite the flag State/CPC of the vessel to participate in the inspection; ${25}$ - if appropriate invite inspectors of other CPCs to accompany their own inspectors and observe the inspection of landings or transhipment operations of fishery resources caught by fishing vessels flying the flag of another CPC. - facilitate communication with the master or senior crew members of the vessel, including where possible and where needed that the inspector is accompanied by an interpreter; - ensure that inspections are conducted in a fair, transparent and non-discriminatory manner and do not constitute harassment of any vessel; - make allowance for the master to communicate with the authorities of the flag State in conformity with international law.
+- inspectors shall carry a document of identity issued by the port CPC and are required to present to the master of the vessel an appropriate document identifying themselves; - inspections should examine all relevant areas of the vessel, the fish on board, the nets and any other gear, equipment, and any document or record on board that is relevant to verifying compliance with relevant CMMs; - the master of the vessel, flagged to an ICCAT CPC, is required to give inspectors all necessary assistance and information, and to present relevant material and documents as may be required, or certified copies thereof; - if appropriate, invite the flag State/CPC of the vessel to participate in the inspection; if appropriate invite inspectors of other CPCs to accompany their own inspectors and observe the inspection of landings or transhipment operations of fishery resources caught by fishing vessels flying the flag of another CPC. - facilitate communication with the master or senior crew members of the vessel, including where possible and where needed that the inspector is accompanied by an interpreter; - ensure that inspections are conducted in a fair, transparent and non-discriminatory manner and do not constitute harassment of any vessel; - make allowance for the master to communicate with the authorities of the flag State in conformity with international law. - inspections shall be carried out in such a way that the fishing vessel suffers the minimum interference and inconvenience, and that degradation of the quality of the catch is avoided, to the extent practicable.